dribnet/purvs/README.md

 17.2.MDDN342 PS3

-This is a simply experiment of the wallpaper version of this project.
-By using the noise function, it creates a interesting continued movement in specific example.
-In my case, it looks like a infinite bug.
+This is a experiment of the landscape of the distribution of vegetation.
+I changed the code from the noise landscape example.
+The color and shape still need to be modified.